oVirt/ovirt-site/source/develop/release-management/features/virt/ram-snapshots.html.md

 ## Future enhancements

 * Memory state is going to be represented by the standard pool-domain-image-volume quartet.
-That is OK for now since that is the representation of images we create. when we'll support creation of images on lun or local path, the memory volume representation should be changed to support such locations.
+That is OK for now since that is the representation of images we create.
+When we'll support creation of images on lun or local path, the memory volume representation should be changed to support such locations.
 * Not to save the memory configuration in the moment the snapshot is taken in a different volume.
 The configuration can be retrieve by the engine and then to be sent to vdsm.
 * Until the enhancement above is implemented, the saving of the vm configuration saving in vdsm should be made as oop
 * Use the snapshot's memory, if exists, for cloned VM from snapshot.